groupme/em-apn/README.md

       @client.deliver(notification)
     end

-In this example, we're explicitly setting the host, port, key, and cert with options to `APN::Client.connect`, but the environment variables mentioned above will work as well.
+In this example, we're explicitly setting the key, and cert with options to `APN::Client.connect`, but the environment variables mentioned above will work as well.
+Please keep in mind that Apple will close the connection whenever an error is returned, and `APN::Client.closed?` should be polled to check for disconnects.

-## Caveats ##

-Currently, if the connection goes down, any deliveries that are attempted will be black-holed.
-The dropped connection will attempt to reconnect on an exponential decay, but keep this in mind.
-Future work will attempt to remedy this by returning some kind of error from `APN.push` and `APN::Client.deliver`, or queueing up failed deliveries for retry later.

 ## TODO ##

  * Support the feedback API for dead tokens
- * Handle deliveries when the connection goes down

 ## Inspiration ##